 RR-FP (Wildlife Food Plot) may be an eligible practice for easements enrolled under this sign-up.
 Factors that should be taken into consideration when determining location of food plots include, but are not limited to, flooding frequency, ordinary high water mark, location of wetlands/hydric soils, slope, etc. BWSR reserves the right to not approve wildlife food plot acres.
+GMO seeds and seeds treated with neonicotinoids are prohibited.

 For additional information on conservation plans, refer to the following sections in the RIM Handbook: